 Hannah was principal investigator on an AHRC funded project Mark Making (http://markmaking.arts.ac.uk) a national review of the role and value of the arts for people living with a dementia (2014).
 This involved wide engagement with PWD, staff and artists running participative arts groups.
 This work project has attracted the interest of government bodies such as Skills for Care and public organisations such as the Royal Society for the Arts.

-Hannah has also been pursuing her interest in the cultural representation of age and ageing with the Cosmetic Science department at LCF.
-This has resulted in the project and publication ‘Fine Lines’ in collaboration with Caroline Searing that investigates the language of cosmetic advertising (with a particular focus on cosmeceuticals) pre and post the introduction of botox.
+Hannah has also been pursuing her interest in the cultural representation of age and ageing with colleagues at LCF.
+She has worked closely with Dr Almila to examine intersections between clothing, creativity and later life for both men and women.
+This has resulted in several conference presentations and associated publications.
+In addition, she has worked with the Cosmetic Science department at LCF.
+This has resulted in the project and publication ‘Fine Lines’ with Caroline Searing that investigates the language of cosmetic advertising (with a particular focus on cosmeceuticals) pre and post the introduction of botox.
 Hannah is now working with Caroline to explore the role of make up for older women in ‘All Made Up’.

 She worked at many centres of excellence, including the Oxford Institute on Ageing, The King’s Fund, the Institute of Gerontology, King’s College London (KCL) and most recently at Wellcome.
 Working closely with Professor Anthea Tinker, at KCL Zeilig evaluated ‘age’ policy in Ireland surveyed housing for older people and analysed pension issues affecting women.

 Prior to university based work Hannah created theatre with people with dementia at the ‘Age Exchange’ centre in Blackheath, London.
 This work had a profound influence on her research career.